epfldata/SimulationEngine/example/src/main/scala/example/distributedGraph/networkTraversal/README.md

-Examples in this folder address network traversal in the distributed settings.
-It also highlights how one can break dependency cycles using channels.
-Examples here are from reference: "Distributed algorithms for message-passing systems", Chapter 1.
+Examples in this folder address **network traversal** in a distributed setting.
+Reference: "Distributed algorithms for message-passing systems", Chapter 1.

-Figure below shows the graph we used in the example (from the same reference).
+The graph we used in the examples is visualized below.

 <img src="rootedSpanningTree.png" alt="drawing" width="200"/>

-In parallelTraversal, we show a basic implementation of parallel traversal in an arbitrary network using broadcast and convergecast.
-In DFSpanning, we build a spanning tree using DFS in a distributed graph, optimized with global knowledge (about what their neighbors know).
-Similarly, BFSpanning demonstrates how to build a spanning tree using DFS, without centralized control, i.e. node has insufficient knowledge, unaware of whether its states are final.
+- [Parallel traversal](parallelTraversal) shows an example of parallel traversal in an arbitrary network using broadcast and convergecast.
+- [DFS spanning tree](DFSpanningTree) builds a spanning tree using DFS in a distributed graph, optimized with global knowledge (about what their neighbors know).
+- [BFS spanning tree, decentralized](BFSpanningTree) demonstrates how to build a spanning tree using BFS, without centralized control, i.e. node has insufficient knowledge, unaware of whether its states are final.
-BFSpanningTreeWave is an alternative to BFSpanning; comparing to BFSpanning, this implementation trades time complexity for better message complexity.
-LogicalRing is an application of the parallel network traversal: it shows how we can build a logical unidirectional ring for a connected network.
+- [BFS spanning tree, centralized](BFSpanningTreeWave) introduces central control to the BFS implementation; comparing to the decentralized alternative, this implementation trades time complexity for better message complexity.
+- [Logical ring](LogicalRing) is an application of the parallel network traversal: it shows how we can build a logical unidirectional ring for a connected network.
 For more details, please refer to the chapter listed above.